 Jason earned his BS degree in Psychology from Mississippi College and his MS degree in Sport Psychology from Florida State.
 He has over a decade working in the mental health field.
 He currently serves his community as a Police Officer where he serves as a team leader for their Emergency Response Team, as well as a Defensive Tactics and Firearms instructor.

 Jason has a passion for protecting and serving others.
 He enjoys teaching others how to protect themselves and those they love.

 Born in the Roanoke valley, Claire grew up hiking, biking, and paddling all over Southwest Virginia and beyond.
 As a teenager, she attended GEMS Camp at Mountain Shepherd for six summers, learning how to be courageous, confident, and compassionate in both the back country and the front country.
 Claire volunteered for various local organizations throughout middle and high school where she learned leadership, business, and teaching skills.
 She graduated high school in spring of 2022 and decided to take time off from school to explore the world.
 As a camp counselor for GEMS, Claire enjoys both leading and learning at Mountain Shepherd!

 These Are Our Dogs!

-Hi I’m Riley, the newest addition to the family.
-I can run fast and jump high so you may think I’m part reindeer and part rabbit.
+Hi I’m Riley, and I’m the patriarch of the puppy family.
 When you come to Mountain Shepherd to visit me, I’ll be sure to spend some time in your lap and I may jump in your car because I’m always ready for a ride!